Resources for Adult Confirmation

 Notes: This resource is the most direct as far as catechesis, and one that many who work with adults (especially in RCIA) enjoy using.
 The design features sidebar meditations and prayers, facts and stories, and other ways to bring the Catechism to life.
 The text also comes with a supplementary reader’s journal.

-All questions, comments, or concerns should be directed to:
+All questions, comments, or concerns: